If you've heard of waterless cookware, then you've probably heard the following things:

 The biggest difference between American made waterless cookware and imported cookware (usually made in China or Korea) is that the vast majority of imported waterless cookware is disc-clad only.
 Every brand we found was disc-clad.

-For this reason, we don't really recommend any of this cookware.
-If you're on a tight budget, we much prefer a brand of fully clad imported cookware like Cuisinart Multiclad Pro or Tramontina Tri-Ply Clad.
+For this reason, we don't recommend any of this cookware.
+If you're on a tight budget, we prefer a brand of fully clad imported cookware like Cuisinart Multiclad Pro or Tramontina Tri-Ply Clad.
 (Remember, you can still use the waterless/low fat cooking method in any covered pot.)

 One of the first things you might notice in the products below is that there are two very similar sets: a 17 piece and a 28 piece.
 The two sets are nearly identical, although some sizes differ and some of the accessories differ (however, note that a "heat resistant pan rest" and a "Phenolic trivet" are the same thing).